YtvwlD/gophor/README.md

 Shortterm:

-- Add last-mod-time to directory listings -- have global time parser object
+- Add last-mod-time to directory listings -- have global time parser object, maybe separate out separate global instances of objects (e.g. worker related, cache related, config related?)

 - Rotating logs -- have a check on start for a file-size, rotate out if the file is too large.
 Possibly checks during run-time too?